RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 # SLAM with LEGO Mindstorms
-A system that helps a robot exploring the world.
+A system that helps a robot to explore the world.
 By collecting measurements from the robot's sensors and telling the robot where to go next it constructs a map of the world.